 The gig economy comes to the global multimedia industry

 At first glance, one may think that this is a natural evolution and that it is only a matter of time before voice-over studios have to completely revise their business model or face being completely erased from the supply chain.
-However, this isn’t what we are seeing at all, in reality.
+However, in reality, this isn’t what we are seeing at all.
 Voice-over studios are growing now more than ever.

-When working with freelance voce talent working from in-home studios, there are a number of challenges buyers are facing.
+When buyers partner with freelance voce talent working from in-home studios, there are a number of challenges they face.
 While the decreased price and shortened supply chain may appear attractive at first, buyers quickly realize that they miss the level of quality and the services provided by studios.

-The very first thing that a buyer will realize is just how much time it takes to wee dthrough hundreds of different voice talent to pick the right one.
-When working with a traditional recording studio, there is a casting director that recruits and auditions talent to find the perfect fit for each project.
-Without these services, it means that the buyer is spending hours, sometimes days, sorting through hundreds of candidates, some of which are good and some of which are, frankly, garbage.
+The very first thing that a buyer will realize is just how much time it takes to weed through hundreds of different voice talent to pick the right one.
+When working with a traditional recording studio, there is a casting director who recruits and auditions talent to find the perfect fit for each project.
+Without these services, it means that the buyer is spending hours, – sometimes days – sorting through hundreds of candidates, some of whom are good and some of whom are, frankly, garbage.

 The voice director coaches the talent and makes sure that the scripts are recorded to standards.
 Without this third party working with the voice talent, expensive re-records become more necessary.

-Many times, voice-over is only one aspect of a recording project, especially when there are multiple languages to localize into.
-When working directly with a voice talent, that means that you are only getting voice.
-When working with an experienced studio, you can also work with them to deliver a number of other services that may be needed, such as subtitling, on-screen text localization, dubbin/voice integrations… you name it.
+Many times, voice-over is only one aspect of a recording project, especially when there are multiple languages being localized.
+Working directly with a voice talent means that you are only getting voice.
+In contrast, working with an experienced studio means that you can also work with them to deliver a number of other services that may be needed, such as subtitling, on-screen text localization, dubbing/voice integrations… you name it.

-P2P sites are having a profound effect on the voice-over industry, though we are a long ways from seeing the decline of professional full-service studio work.
+P2P sites are having a profound effect on the voice-over industry, though we are a long way from seeing the decline of professional full-service studio work.
 The industry is growing.
-P2P sites allow facilitate this growth by allowing new buyers to enter the market who otherwise couldn’t afford voice-over services, and also by allowing existing buyers to do more with less in certain situations.
+P2P sites facilitate this growth by allowing new buyers to enter the market who otherwise couldn’t afford voice-over services.
+P2P sites also allow existing buyers to do more with less in certain situations.

 Find out more